GDPR: what does it mean for you?

 Who does the GDPR apply to?

 The European data protection regulation applies to all companies and organisations that record personal data of customers, staff, or other persons from the EU.
-Virtually all entrepreneurs have to deal with privacy-sensitive information, including the self-employed professionals and small businesses.
-The regulation also applies to government, schools, healthcare institutions, associations, and foundations.
+Virtually all entrepreneurs have to deal with privacy-sensitive information, including self-employed professionals and small businesses.
+The regulations also apply to government, schools, healthcare institutions, associations, and foundations.
 International companies doing business with the EU also must comply with the GDPR.

 The size, type of work, and services of your company determine which GDPR measures you should take.
-You already need to think of it when you send out a quotation or newsletter.
-Or by keeping track of appointments and contact details of (future) customers and employees.
-Data that is linked to IP addresses and tracking software, such as tracking with cookies, also fall under the regulation.
-Even if you do not know who owns the data, you should treat it as privacy-sensitive information.
+You already need to think about this when you send out a quotation or newsletter.
+Or keep track of appointments and contact details of (future) customers and employees.

 GDPR-compliant in 10 steps